 First, we have been forced to alter the way we shop, store, and prepare food.
 Second, we have more time at home to get organized, tackle lingering projects, and sanitize our homes.
 Finally, we have had to change the way we interact and socialize with family, friends, and colleagues.

-Here are the top 10 long-term ways COVID19 will change kitchen design in 2020.
+Here are the top 10 long-term ways COVID19 will change kitchen design going forward.

 When nearly all stores had to close their doors, AJ Madison was prepared.
 For nearly two decades AJ Madison has been helping customers shop for appliances and home essentials online.
 As a top internet retailer, it was relatively easy to shift to an online-only store.
 The AJ Madison website is easy to navigate, and shop for all home appliances and promotions.